-Researchers approached the measurement of “good character” based on different kinds of strengths: authenticity, persisitence, kindness, gratitude, hope, humor, and so on.
+Researchers approached the measurement of “good character” based on the strengths of authenticity, persistence, kindness, gratitude, hope, humor, and more.

 What Makes Us Strong and Virtuous?

-Martin Seligman and his colleagues studied all major religions and philosophical traditions and found that the same six virtues (i.e. courage, humanity, justice, etc.) were shared in practically all cultures across three millennia (Seligman, 2002).
+Martin Seligman and his colleagues studied all major religions and philosophical traditions and found that the same six virtues (i.e. courage, humanity, justice, etc.) were shared in virtually all cultures across three millennia.

-Since these virtues are considered a bit too abstract to be studied scientifically, positive psychology practitioners focused their attention on the strengths of character by which was achieved by its virtues.
-They followed that by creating tools for their measurement.
+Since these virtues are considered too abstract to be studied scientifically, positive psychology practitioners focused their attention on the strengths of character created by virtues, and created tools for their measurement.

-The main assessment instruments they used to measure those strengths that was acquired by virtues were through:
+The main assessment instruments they used to measure those strengths were:

 - Structured interviews